-Earnings Before Tax Achievement Performance Multiplier
+Adjusted Earnings Before Tax Achievement (vs. Business Plan) Performance Multiplier

 2/3 or less 0.00

 100% achievement 1.00

 4/3 or more 2.00

 In the case of both the TSR and earnings objectives, achievement between the end points is interpolated on a straight-line basis.